 Star Catering have everything you need for your next party of corporate event, from finger food to catering equipment

 This impressive dish screams warmth and is full of the flavours of autumn.
 Whilst the title might sound complicated, this Tarte Tatin is actually easier to make than you might think.

 The dish is basically an upside-down tart with toasted pistachios, fresh caramelised figs, sweet honey, and flaky sea salt.

 This recipe includes store-bought puff pastry.
-But if you fancy yourself as quite the chef, you can make your own pastry for added splendour.
+But if you fancy yourself as a bit of a chef, you can make your own pastry for added kudos.
 However, in our humble opinion, store-bought pastry works just as well.

 Sometimes you want to leave the tart making to the pros.
 Here are some of the top French Restaurants in Melbourne.